fsigs/travel-community/README.md

 Create an empty database in Mongo called travelCommunity with one empty collection called trips.
 Import the trips.json file in scripts folder into trips collection.

-Commands to start the app:
+Commands to start the app :
 npm install
 npm run init
 npm run dev or npm run start (if you want productive deployment)